Voilett-Roze/asus/Change-the-Web-User-Interface-language-when-it's-factory-locked.md

 log "Done."
 ```
+## Usage

-Now you can call the script to change the language, with various options
+You can call the script to change the language, with various options

 ```
 # Call the script with a prompt to choose the language